ObolNetwork/obol-docs/docs/charon/cluster-configuration.md

 These cluster definition and cluster lock files are a work in progress.
 The intention is for the files to be standardised for operating distributed validators via the [EIP process](https://eips.ethereum.org/) when appropriate.
 :::

-This document describes the configuration options for running a charon client or cluster.
+This document describes the configuration options for running a Charon client or cluster.

-A charon cluster is configured in two steps:
+A Charon cluster is configured in two steps:

 - `cluster-definition.json` which defines the intended cluster configuration before keys have been created in a distributed key generation ceremony.
 - `cluster-lock.json` which includes and extends `cluster-definition.json` with distributed validator BLS public key shares.